 The significantly smaller map sizes means that it's nearly impossible to make your city self sufficient, so your only chance of getting your city to see the late game is to join a multiplayer region and hope your partners don't up and leave or suffer one of the game's many bugs and has their city deleted.

 The online requirement in general.
 The bane of any SimCity fan who just wanted a sophisticated sandbox game to play in their free time or if they had no internet access.
+The requirement was so unpopular that, eventually, EA had to release a single-player mode.

 So Bad, It's Good: SimCopter.
 The cars look like they were made by kindergartners with construction paper, the "people" were two-faced, gibberish-speaking... things, and the gameplay was simple, repetitive, and full of escort missions.
 However, the game is still fun - even now.
 The ability to import cities from SC 2000, have them rendered in 3D, then fly around them, was amazing in its time, and still hasn't been done on that level with any other game.